-In May 2007, the Commission put forward two new policy concepts, mobility partnerships and circular migration7.
+In May 2007, the Commission put forward two new policy concepts, mobility partnerships and circular migration.
 They are meant to organise the legal movement between the EU and third countries and to structure ways to facilitate temporary legal migration.
 Mobility partnerships aim at putting together specific packages that include initiatives relevant for the EU and interested third countries: the EU offer could include visa facilitation, access to the labour markets of the Member States willing to participate in the scheme, support for schemes on migration and development, and capacity building in the field of migration management; partner countries could intensify cooperation on fighting illegal migration, readmission and forced or voluntary return.
-If well managed, circular migration can bring positive results for all parties involved: for the EU Member States, by meeting the needs of their labour markets; for the source country, by supporting the linkages between migration and development, and development, and development, and for the migrant.
+If well managed, circular migration can bring positive results for all parties involved: for the EU Member States, by meeting the needs of their labour markets; for the source country, by supporting the linkages between migration and development, and for the migrant.
+The JHA Council, meeting jointly with Employment Ministers, adopted on 6-7 December 2007 a set of conclusions on policy concepts and "invited the Commission, in close liaison with Member States and/or the Presidency, to open a dialogue with Cape Verde and Moldova, with a view to launching pilot mobility partnerships".

-6 COM(2007)247 final of 16.5.2007.
+&lt;sup>6 COM(2007)247 final of 16.5.2007.

-Commission Communication COM(2007)248 final of 16.5.2007.
+&lt;sup>7 Commission Communication COM(2007)248 final of 16.5.2007.